Street Fighter II: Updated versions

+All of the Street Fighter II arcade games have been ported to various platforms, as individual releases and also in compilations.
+Later home console ports further reinvented elements from the arcades: Hyper Street Fighter II released in December 2003 (which was later given an arcade release), Super Street Fighter II Turbo HD Remix released in November 2008, and Ultra Street Fighter II released in May 2017; the latter of which added three additional characters who previously debuted outside the Street Fighter II line of titles.

 Ports

 Super NES

 Street Fighter II was released for the Super Famicom on June 10, 1992, in Japan, followed by a North American release for the SNES in August and a European release in December.
 It is the first game released on a 16-megabit SNES cartridge.
 Many aspects from the arcade versions were either changed or simplified in order to fit into the smaller memory capacity.
 This version has a secret code allowing both players to control the same character in a match, which is not possible in the original arcade version.
 The second player uses the same alternate color palette introduced in Street Fighter II: Champion Edition.
 The four Shadaloo Bosses are still non-playable, but the code enables their Champion Edition color palette.
 Tatsuya Nishimura, who had recently joined Capcom from TOSE, arranged the soundtrack with assistance from Shimomura, Abe, and Sakaguchi.

-The American SNES cartridge was re-released in November 2017 as a limited edition item to celebrate the 30th anniversary of the Street Fighter series.
+The North American SNES version was re-released in November 2017 as a limited edition item to celebrate the anniversary of the Street Fighter series.

 Home computers

 U.S. Gold released versions of Street Fighter II for various home computer platforms in Europe, namely the Amiga, Atari ST, Commodore 64, PC (DOS), and ZX Spectrum.
 These were all developed by Creative Materials, except the ZX Spectrum version by Tiertex Design Studios.
 The PC version was also published in North America by Hi-Tech Expressions.
 These versions suffer numerous inaccuracies, such as missing graphical assets and music tracks, miscolored palettes, and lack of six-button controls due to these platforms having only one or two-button joysticks as standard at the time.
-Though officially advertised by US Gold along with the C64 and ZX Spectrum conversions and anticipated in magazines, the Amstrad CPC development by Creative Materials was canceled.
+Though officially advertised by US Gold along with the C64 and ZX Spectrum conversions and anticipated in magazines, an Amstrad CPC version was never released.

+Tiger Electronics

+This standalone handheld machine was missing Chun-Li and Dhalsim.

 Game Boy

 The Game Boy version of Street Fighter II was released on August 11, 1995, in Japan, and in September 1995 internationally.
 It is missing Dhalsim, E. Honda, and Vega.
-The graphics, character portraits, and stages are based on Super Street Fighter II, although some moves (such as Blanka's Amazon River Run) from Super Street Fighter II Turbo are included.
+The graphics, character portraits, and stages are based on Super Street Fighter II, although some moves (ex: Blanka's Amazon River Run) from Super Street Fighter II Turbo are included.
 Because the Game Boy only has two buttons, the strength of punches and kicks is determined by the duration of button presses.